CS157A-34/CS157A-Team34/README.md

     3. Install all dependencies with `npm install` for backend
     4. `cd client`
     5. Install all dependencies with `npm install` for front-end
+    6. If you already have npm installed, you can also run npm update to fix any vulnerabilities

 * Changing your own MySQL Password
     * After `cd app/backend`, find the `app.js` (Note: Not `App.js`)